 Strategic Innovation Fund (SIF)

 Another powerful program for investing in the AV sector is the Strategic Innovation Fund (SIF).
-This program supports investment in productivity improvement and economically conscious projects.
+This program supports investment in productivity improvement and economic beneficial projects.
 Financial contributions (repayable and non-repayable) may cover up to 50% of costs for applicants that demonstrate high growth potential in Canada.
 There are five streams currently being provided through SIF which compliment a wide array of investment types: (1) Research, Development, and Commercialization, (2) Business Growth and Expansion, (3) Investment Attraction and Retention, (4) Collaborative Technology Development and Demonstration, and (5) National Ecosystems.

-Each of these five SIF streams offer unique funding details and eligibility factors, so please take a moment to verify if your business’ suitability by visiting this comprehensive SIF program page.
+Each of these five SIF streams offer unique funding details and eligibility factors, so take a moment to verify if your business’ suitability by visiting this comprehensive SIF program page.

-The Strategic Innovation Fund also has a Net Zero Accelerator (NZA) which supports Canadian projects that are working towards making Canada achieve its’ net zero goals for clean growth such as electric vehicle technology.
+The Strategic Innovation Fund also has a Net Zero Accelerator (NZA) initiative which supports Canadian projects that are working towards making Canada achieve its’ net zero goals for clean growth such as electric vehicle technology.
 The NZA is providing up to $8 billion to assist in reducing greenhouse gas emissions.

 NRC-Industrial Research Assistance Program (IRAP)